jborean93/pypsexec/README.md

 ```
 from pypsexec.client import Client

-# creates an encrypted connection to the host with the username and password
+# Creates an encrypted connection to the host with the username and password
-c = Client("hostname", username="username", password="password")
+with Client("hostname", username="username", password="password") as c:

-# set encrypt=False for Windows 7, Server 2008
-c = Client("hostname", username="username", password="password", encrypt=False)

-# if Kerberos is available, this will use the default credentials in the
-# credential cache
-c = Client("hostname")

-# you can also tell it to use a specific Kerberos principal in the cache
-# without a password
-c = Client("hostname", username="username@DOMAIN.LOCAL")

-c.connect()
-try:
-    c.create_service()

-    # After creating the service, you can run multiple exe's without
+    # After creating the service, you can run multiple exe's without reconnecting
-    # reconnecting

-    # run a simple cmd.exe program with arguments
+    # Run a simple cmd.exe program with arguments
-    stdout, stderr, rc = c.run_executable("cmd.exe",
-                                          arguments="/c echo Hello World")
+    stdout, stderr, rc = c.run_executable("cmd.exe", arguments="/c echo Hello World")

+# Set encrypt=False for Windows 7, Server 2008
+with Client("hostname", username="username", password="password", encrypt=False) as c:
-    # run whoami.exe as the SYSTEM account
+    # Run whoami.exe as the SYSTEM account
     stdout, stderr, rc = c.run_executable("whoami.exe", use_system_account=True)

+# If Kerberos is available, this will use the default credentials in the credential cache
+with Client("hostname") as c:
     # run command asynchronously (in background), the rc is the PID of the spawned service
-    stdout, stderr, rc = c.run_executable("longrunning.exe",
-                                          arguments="/s other args",
+    stdout, stderr, rc = c.run_executable("longrunning.exe", arguments="/s other args", asynchronous=True)
-                                          asynchronous=True)

-    # run whoami.exe as a specific user
+# you can also tell it to use a specific Kerberos principal in the cache without a password
+with Client("hostname", username="username@DOMAIN.LOCAL") as c:
-    stdout, stderr, rc = c.run_executable("whoami",
+    stdout, stderr, rc = c.run_executable("whoami", arguments="/all", username="local-user",
-                                          arguments="/all",
-                                          username="local-user",
-                                          password="password",
-                                          run_elevated=True)
+                                          password="password", run_elevated=True)
-finally:
-    c.remove_service()
-    c.disconnect()
 ```

 In the case of a fatal failure, this project may leave behind some the PAExec